Mary La Chapelle

-Mary La Chapelle (born April 28, 1955 in Milwaukee, Wisconsin), is an American short story writer.
+Mary La Chapelle is an American short story writer.

-Life
+Early life and education

+Mary La Chapelle was born in Milwaukee, Wisconsin, U.S.

-La Chapelle graduated from the University of Minnesota, and from Vermont College with an MFA.
-She teaches at Sarah Lawrence College.
+She graduated from the University of Minnesota, and from Vermont College with an MFA.

+Career

+As of March 2026 La Chapelle teaches at Sarah Lawrence College.

 Her work has appeared in Lumina, Nimrod, Northern Lit Review, Redbook, and First.

+Recognition and awards

+La Chapelle has received fellowships from the Hedgebrook, Katherine Anne Porter, Edward Albee, and Bush Foundations.